hmcts/sscs-docker/README.md

 ## Before you start

-In order to authenticate successfully with the local SIDAM, I needed to change the SYSTEM_UPDATE_USER and password in the sscs-tribunals-case-api local defaults to be:
+In order to authenticate successfully with the local SIDAM, I needed to change the oauth2 username and password from in the sscs-tribunals-case-api local defaults from SSCS_SYSTEM_UPDATE to:

     idam.oauth2.user.email=christopher.moreton@hmcts.net
     idam.oauth2.user.password=Pa55word11